More than 60% of UK adults don't have a Will.

-More than 60% of UK adults do not have a Will and even though most will have considered making a Will many simply just do not get around to doing so.
-Some people find the prospect daunting, for others its something they’d rather not think about.
+Even though most will have considered making a one, many simply just don't get around to doing it.
+Some people find the prospect daunting, for others it's something they’d rather not think about.

-However, a few things you should consider:
+However, there a few things to consider:

-· If you’re not married, you would be wrong to believe your Partner would automatically inherit your estate.
+· If you’re not married, you would be wrong to believe your partner would automatically inherit your estate

 · If you have children under 18 and you don’t appoint guardians to take care of them, a court may have to make decisions about where and with whom they live.
-They may even be taken into care whilst the court decides.
+They may even be taken into care whilst the court decides

-Protect your assets. reduce Inheritance Tax and provide peace of mind for yourself and your loved ones.
+Protect your assets, reduce inheritance tax and provide peace of mind for yourself and your loved ones.

-Often associated with old age or Dementia, a Lasting power of Attorney (LPA) is a legal device which allows you to appoint people you trust to make decisions for you.
+Often associated with old age or Dementia, a lasting power of attorney (LPA) is a legal device which allows you to appoint people you trust to make decisions for you.

-Let us help you complete the documents you will need to make sure the people you trust are able to make those vital decisions for you.
+Let us help you complete the documents you need to make sure the people you trust are able to make those vital decisions for you.

-We can take away some of those concerns by assisting you with the application process yourself or doing the whole thing on your behalf.
+We can take away some of those concerns by assisting you with the application process, or by doing the whole thing on your behalf.

 We will agree a fixed fee for our services to avoid any expensive and unnecessary costs.